-GAAP defines fair value as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
-Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
-The fair value hierarchy is based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value:
+Fair value is defined as the price that would be received upon the sale of an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
+Valuation techniques used to measure fair value maximize the use of observable inputs and minimize the use of unobservable inputs.
+The fair value hierarchy defines a three-level valuation hierarchy for classification and disclosure of fair value measurements as follows:

-- Level 1-Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date.
-An active market for the asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The valuation under this approach does not entail a significant degree of judgment. - Level 2-Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-The valuation technique for the Company's Level 2 assets is based on quoted market prices for similar assets from observable pricing sources at the reporting date. - · Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
-Unobservable inputs shall be used to measure fair value to the extent that observable inputs are not available, thereby allowing for situations in which there is little, if any, market activity for the asset or liability at the measurement date.
+- Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - · Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-The Company classifies cash and investments in U.S. government agencies and securities as Level 1 within the fair value hierarchy.
-Accounts receivable, short-term other assets, accounts payable and accrued liabilities are also classified as Level 1.
+The Company classifies cash, investments in U.S. government securities, accounts receivable, short-term other assets, accounts payable and accrued liabilities as Level 1 within the fair value hierarchy.
 The carrying amounts of these assets and liabilities approximate their fair value due to their relatively short-term nature.
-Cash equivalents and investments in corporate bonds, commercial paper and asset-backed securities are classified as Level 2 within the fair value hierarchy.
+Cash equivalents and investments in corporate bonds, commercial paper and assetbacked securities are classified as Level 2 within the fair value hierarchy.
 The fair value of fixed term debt is estimated by calculating the net present value of future debt payments at current market interest rates and is classified as Level 2.
-The book value of the Company's fixed term debt approximates its fair value.
+The book value of the Company's fixed term debt approximates its fair value because the interest rate varies with market rates.

-The following table represents the Company's fair value hierarchy for its financial assets and liabilities measured at fair value on a recurring basis as of March 31, 2018:
+The following table represents the Company's fair value hierarchy for its financial assets and liabilities measured at fair value on a recurring basis as of June 30, 2018:

-Active Iden ed Prices in Markets for tical Assets Level 1) gnificant Other oservable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Total
+Active Iden Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Other Unobservable Inputs (Level 3) Total

 Assets:

-Money market funds \$ - \$ 4,087 \$ \$ 4,087
+Money market funds \$ - \$ 2,603 \$ - \$ 2,603

-Commercial paper 11,750 - 11,750
+Commercial paper - 8,541 - 8,541

-U.S. government agencies and securities 1,250 - 1,250
+U.S. government securities 2,584 - - 2,584

-Corporate bonds 5,606 5,606
+Corporate bonds - 8,099 - 8,099

-Asset-backed securities 3,038 - 3,038
+Asset-backed securities - 3,978 - 3,978

-Total assets \$ 1,250 \$ 24,481 \$ \$ 25,731
+Total assets \$ 2,584 \$ 23,221 \$ \$ 25,805

 Liabilities:

-Acquisition-related contingent consideration 37,098 37,098
+Acquisition-related contingent consideration 31,182 31,182

-Total liabilities \$ \$ \$ 37,098 \$ 37,098
+Total liabilities \$ - \$ \$ 31,182 \$ 31,182

-There were no changes in the levels or methodology of measurement of financial assets and liabilities during the three months ended March 31, 2018.
+There were no changes in the levels or methodology of measurement of financial assets and liabilities during the three and six months ended June 30, 2018.